sdcst/004d-for-loops/README.md

 times.
 The number of times can be determined by a fixed number or by a collection of data.

+For loops are one of the most useful structures in programming, as it can be used to cycle through large amounts of data, processing each entry until you get to the end.

+We can also use code that allows us to treat for loops like a while loop, and vice versa!

 ### Using a TUPLE
 We are going to mention a new variable type here: the TUPLE example1.py